tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 Passive and active attackers can exist anywhere in the network, including between the client and client-facing server, as well as between the client-facing and backend servers when running ECH in Split Mode.
+However, for Split Mode in particular, ECH makes two additional assumptions:

+1. The channel between the client-facing and backend server is authenticated such that the backend server only accepts messages from trusted client-facing servers.
+The exact mechanism for establishing this authenticated channel is out of scope for this document.
-However, for Split Mode in particular, ECH assumes that the attacker cannot correlate messages between client and client-facing server with messages between client-facing and backend server.
+1. The attacker cannot correlate messages between client and client-facing server with messages between client-facing and backend server.
 Such correlation could allow an attacker to link information unique to a backend server, such as their server name or IP address, with a client's encrypted ClientHelloInner.
-Such correlation could occur through timing analysis of messages across the client-facing server, or via examining the contents of messages sent between client-facing and backend servers.
+Correlation could occur through timing analysis of messages across the client-facing server, or via examining the contents of messages sent between client-facing and backend servers.
 The exact mechanism for preventing this sort of correlation is out of scope for this document.

 Given this threat model, the primary goals of ECH are as follows.